SlavicG/splitty-oopp/docs/agendas/agenda_week-08.md

 ## Action points for next week (5 min)

-12. Discussion of who is doing what for the next week.
+12. Discussion of who is doing what issues.
 13. Start preparing for the presentation of our app.